What is the Photo Traffic Enforcement Program?

 I recall learning that the City of Tigard is experiencing budgetary issues resulting in program cuts as well as staffing reductions.
 How does photo traffic enforcement impact the current budgetary state?

-Here's more information on costs and revenue related to this program.
+Information on costs and revenue related to this program can be found here.
 The budget issues were addressed prior to implementing this photo traffic enforcement program and will not impact staffing.
 The intersections where photo red light will be installed are challenging for traffic and patrol officers to perform enforcement due to traffic volumes and location.
 Crash data and statistics related to violations show that more enforcement is needed at those locations.
 Monitoring 24/7 at these intersections is impractical for police to enforce.
 Leveraging this technology will help free-up police officers to respond to calls for service.

-Speed On Green is a safety program focused on changing driver behavior.
-Essentially, it incorporates similar capturing of driver actions utilizing the existing hardware used for red light enforcement.
+Essentially, the speed enforcement component incorporates similar capturing of driver actions utilizing the existing hardware used for red light enforcement.
 The speed of vehicles is measured as they enter the intersection.
 Violations occur when the speed exceeds the identified thresholds in place.
 Cameras capture license plate images of violations and computers record all of the relevant data associated with the violation.